 Explosion Proof Equipment Classification

-To apply the right explosion-proof equipment for hazardous areas, equipment is classified to different categories, protection levels, and protection types by ATEX and IEC.
+To apply the right explosion-proof equipment for hazardous areas, equipment is classified into different categories, protection levels, and protection types by ATEX and IEC.

 ATEX product directive 2014/34/EU defines three equipment groups.
-Then the group I is divided into two equipment categories, which defines the protection level of equipment.
+Then group I is divided into two equipment categories, which define the protection level of equipment.
 Group II is divided into three categories.

 Group I: equipment used in underground applications where flammable methane and dust are present within the atmosphere.